 Irish Rail Maynooth train station is on the Dublin-Sligo line.
 Trains run frequently and take approximately 30 minutes to get to the three Dublin city-center train stations: Connolly, Tara Street and Pearse Station.
-From these stations you can take local Dublin trains (DART), inter-city trains and bus lines.
+From these stations you can take local Dublin trains (DART), buses or trams (LUAS), inter-city trains and bus lines.

 Bus Eireann is the Irish national bus service.
 From their main bus depot (Busaras), close to Connolly train station, you can take buses across Ireland and into Northern Ireland.
+There is a Bus Eireann stop outside the entrance to North Campus which goes into Dublin city centre every 30 minutes